apache/fury-site/docs/object-serialization/swift/configuration.md

 actual process memory can be higher than this value.
 Leaf values remain protected by byte-availability checks: if the unread input does not contain enough bytes, Fory will not read or create that leaf value.
 The default limit is a fixed `128 MiB` for all root input forms.
 A positive value overrides the default.
-Explicit non-positive values are rejected when the runtime is created.
+Explicit non-positive values are rejected when the Fory instance is created.

 `maxUnbackedContainerItems` limits collection elements and map entries whose repeated read bodies do not consume proportional input during one root